vishnukumarkvs/aws-bootcamp-cruddur-2023/journal/week1.md

 - So, I used default ECR public registry pf my account and pushed my two docker images into it.
 I just followed the push commands provided by ECR
 - Then I created two services in app runner.
 - First I created backend service.
 Got the url.
 - Then created frontend service.
-Passed backend url as Environment variable
+Passed backend url as Environment variable.
+- Backend service normally takes two env vars: FRONTEND_URL and BACKEND_URL.
+These vars are used in CORS insdie the app.py.
+As the backend service is the first service we deploy, we dont get the urls before.
+So, i have disabled CORS in backend for this demo.

 Both ECR and App Runner dont have any free tier.
 Well ECR has but might not useful.